 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Visiting a Mongolian Ger allows you an insight into a unique nomad culture in the least densely populated country on earth.
 With over half of the entire Mongolian population living in Gers, it has come to be a symbol of Mongolia, the concept of community and an association of a rural lifestyle unfamiliar to our own.

 Yet, to visit a Ger is to truly understand the unique culture that surrounds it.